Accessibility guide for authors

 Overview

-1. For Word: Export accessible PDF directly.
+1. For Word: Exporting accessible PDF directly.

-3. Submit your source documents upon acceptance.
+3. Submitting your source documents upon acceptance.

-Authoring an Accessible Document
+1. Authoring an Accessible Document

 3. Provide a text description for all figures.
 Figure descriptions are different to figure captions.
-Descriptions are an alternative to seeing the figure, and should provide important information that is not already in the paper or the caption.
+Descriptions are an alternative to seeing the figure, and should provide all the important information that is not already written in the paper or the caption.
 Do not simply repeat the caption.
-For guidance on writing good figure descriptions, see the
+For guidance on writing good figure descriptions, refer to the SIGACCESS Guide to Describing Figures.

 4. Create every table as a real table, not an image, and indicate which cells are headers.